 - To optimize NSR&D resources in resolving existing and emerging nuclear facility safety concerns; and

 - To implement the commitments on NSR&D as contained in the Department's Implementation Plan to Improved Nuclear Operations in response to Defense Nuclear Facilities Safety Board (DNFSB) Recommendation 2004-1, Oversight of Complex, High-Hazard Nuclear Operations.

-HSS's NSR&D Program established the NSR&D Committee to (1) develop mechanisms for effectively sharing information on nuclear safety research and development activities and results, and (2) seek cost effective means to perform nuclear safety research and development that may have benefit DOE-wide and/or to multiple program offices.
-The Committee is comprised of National Nuclear Security Administration (NNSA) and DOE program offices with nuclear facilities.
-The NSR&D Committee solicits and reviews proposals having a Department-wide benefit.
-The objective of these proposals should be to acquire the data necessary to support of safe nuclear facility design, construction, and/or operations, nuclear explosives, environmental restoration activities, and for reduction of risk for high consequence, low probability events.
+DOE's NSR&D Program established the NSR&D Committee to (1) develop mechanisms for effectively sharing information on nuclear safety research and development activities and results, and (2) seek cost effective means to perform nuclear safety research and development that may have benefit DOE-wide and/or to multiple program offices.
+The Committee is chaired by the NSR&D Program Manager and includes members from National Nuclear Security Administration (NNSA) and DOE program offices with nuclear facilities.

 Results for Department-wide R&D